 - Even the cruelest of people deserve forgiveness.

 - Observe nature.

 Dark ominous clouds roamed around the sky.
 Like vultures circling an evening feast.
-They screeched and thundered, gloriously awaiting the sound of a trigger.
+They screeched and thundered, gloriously awaiting the sound of the trigger.

 It was amidst August; a time in which the most violent of storms took place.
 Downpours rendered road transport immobile, often striking down in rage cables and roofs.

-Both their hearts pounded like a blacksmith’s hammer.
+Both their hearts were pounding like a blacksmith’s hammer.